 Consumers are concerned about lack of nutrition and about lack of convenience.
 Specifically, consumers want high protein, fiber and natural ingredients in a form that can be carried out of the house and consumed on the way to work or school.

 Among the players mentioned most frequently, Mondelez certainly has top billing.
-Mondelez is known to be on the hunt, especially after it failed to acquire Hershey (NYSE:HSYC) last year despite a $23 billion bid.
+Mondelez is known to be on the hunt, especially after it failed to acquire Hershey (NYSE:HSYF) last year despite a $23 billion bid.
 In addition, several activists own large stakes in the company.
 They include Bill Ackman, Nelson Pelz and Barry Rosenstein.

 There’s also talk about the previously mentioned 3G Capital and Warren Buffett of Berkshire Hathaway Inc. Cl B (NYSE:BRK-BC) along with Kraft Heinz taking over Mondelez.
 There was also reporting that 3G planned to buy Mondelez alone.